-At its latest monetary policy meeting held on 18 December, the Monetary Council of the Hungarian National Bank (MNB) left the base rate unchanged at its current record low of 0.90%, while also holding steady all other monetary policy instruments.
-Accordingly, the one-week collateralized lending rate for banks and the overnight collateralized lending rate both remained at 0.90%, while the overnight deposit rate stayed at minus 0.15%.
-The announcement was in line with market expectations.
+At its latest monetary policy meeting on 26 February, the Monetary Council of the Hungarian National Bank (MNB) left the base rate unchanged at its current record low of 0.90%, while also holding steady all other monetary policy instruments.
+The announcement landed in line with analysts’ expectations.

 Hungary Interest Rate Forecast